 Caplyta is used to treat schizophrenia and depressive episodes caused by bipolar I and bipolar II disorder in adults.

-The exact causes of schizophrenia and depressive episodes of bipolar disorder are unknown.
+The exact causes of schizophrenia and depressive episodes of bipolar disorder are not known.
 But experts believe symptoms of these conditions are partly caused by the unbalanced activity of neurotransmitters (brain chemicals).
 Examples of neurotransmitters include dopamine and serotonin.
 They help control your mood, thinking, perceptions, and behaviors.

 How Caplyta works to treat schizophrenia and bipolar disorder